 Industry Papers will be double-blind reviewed by the SC/PC and if accepted and presented, they will be published in a specific OpenAccess industry volume with ISBN.

-Submissions for the conference must be made as complete paper (there is no abstract submission stage) submitted as PDF documents through the iSCSi-Conference OpenConf Portal -> link available here
+Submissions for the conference must be made as complete paper (there is no abstract submission stage) submitted as Word or PDF documents through the iSCSi-Conference OpenConf Portal -> Link available here

 Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.
 Content should make no assumptions about the beliefs or commitments of any reader; contain nothing which might imply that one individual is superior to another on the grounds of age, gender, race, ethnicity, culture, sexual orientation, disability, or health condition; and use inclusive language throughout.
 Authors should ensure that writing is free from bias, stereotypes, slang, reference to the dominant culture, and/or cultural assumptions.